A generalization of the Erd\H{o}s-Tur\'an law for the order of random permutation

-We shall make use of the poissonized version of the occupancy model with random frequencies $(P_k)$, in which balls are thrown in boxes at epochs of a unit rate Poisson process $(\pi_t)_{t\geq 0}$.
+{\it Proof of Theorem \ref{main2}}.
+We shall make use of the Poissonized version of the occupancy model with random frequencies $(P_k)$, in which balls are thrown in boxes at epochs of a unit rate Poisson process $(\pi_t)_{t\geq 0}$.
 For simplicity we use notation $V(t)=\log T_{\pi_t}$.

 Set

 and

 First of all, we need a refined large deviation result for $(\pi_t)$ itself: for $t>1$,